CCF813/image-blur-tool/README.md

 1. Navigate to the `/dist/main/` directory.
 2. Double-click on `main_with_icon.exe` to start the Image Blur Tool.

+## Portable Executable
+A portable version of the main executable is available for convenience:

+- Path: `/main_portable.exe`
+- This executable can be run directly on Windows systems without requiring a Python environment setup.

+### Running the Portable Executable
+1. Navigate to the project root directory.
+2. Double-click on `main_portable.exe` to start the Image Blur Tool.

 ## Contributing

 ### Contribution Guidelines